Our groundbreaking chemistry researchers are recognized as pioneers in colloid and fine particle research and discovery.

 • Online Application Form

-• Waived: The GRE requirement will be waived for Fall 2023 applicants.
+• GRE Test Scores: the GRE requirement will be waived for spring and fall 2024 applicants.

 MS Prerequisites: Applicants must possess a baccalaureate (BS) degree in chemistry or a related major (e.g., materials science, biochemistry, biophysics, environmental science) and must have completed the following minimum college course preparation: introductory chemistry courses, including general chemistry, as well as specialized classes in organic chemistry, analytical chemistry, physical chemistry, inorganic chemistry and biochemistry.
 In addition, basic training in mathematics and physics is required.